etcheby-tamnoon/gcp_demo_scripts/Storage_Bucket_PublicRead/Investigation/README.md

     - Permissions
     - Exposure Match

+Note: **Exposure Match** column indicates whether the IAM permissions observed in the bucket’s metadata match the public exposure issues flagged in the input CSV file from CNAAP Alerts.
+It serves as a validation to confirm if the reported issue(s) align with the current IAM policy configuration.

+Possible Values:
+	1. Yes:
+	•	Indicates that the IAM bindings granting public access (allUsers or allAuthenticatedUsers) match the issues reported in the input CSV.
+	2. No:
+	•	Indicates no IAM bindings granting public access (allUsers or allAuthenticatedUsers) were found for the bucket.
+	3. Discrepancy:
+	•	Indicates a mismatch between the reported issues in the input CSV and the IAM policy fetched from the bucket’s metadata.
+	•	For example, public exposure may be flagged in the CSV, but the current IAM policy shows no such permissions.

 - **Terminal Summary Table**: Displays a human-readable summary table of findings.

 ## How to Run